Ready for the Global Workforce

 Young Social and Business Entrepreneur

 In recent years, evidence has shown how demand-driven workforce development approaches—those that respond to private sector needs—yield better youth employment outcomes.
 Meanwhile, the field of positive youth development (USAID, 2017) has shown the importance of giving space to youth’s voices and initiatives to connect and create employment opportunities.
 However, in day-to-day programming, these recommendations may seem to compete with each other and leave implementers with the question: how do we navigate—or align—these different stakeholder priorities?
-This participatory session aims to articulate a response from different voices.
+This participatory session aimed to articulate a response from different voices.
 First, by responding to this question from experiences at Accenture’s Near Hire Program (private sector), EDC’s Employment Connectors Guide (implementers) and a young African change-maker from the YouthLead.org platform.
 Then, inviting participants to discuss on how they are addressing this challenge.
-All ideas will be recorded in www.padlet.com, an online bulletin board, and share with participants for future reference.
+All ideas were recorded in www.padlet.com, an online bulletin board, and share with participants for future reference.

 Youth-Led Economic Journeys: How Research, Program, and Policy Can Support Youth in Designing their Own Path